-Students who violate the bus expectations or behave in a manner that disrupts the ride will be reported to the school administration.
-Consequences may be issued on a case-by-case basis.
-Students may be suspended from riding the bus.
-Students suspended from the bus without alternate transportation, shall have the opportunity to make up work for equivalent academic credit.
-It is the responsibility of the student's parent/guardian to notify school officials if the student lacks alternate transportation.
-Parents/guardians should help make sure their students know and understand the expectations of safe conduct on the bus.
+- 1. The bus and each bus stop is an extension of school property and all school rules of conduct in the Rights and Responsibilities code apply. - 2.
+Bus drivers and monitors have the authority to verbally enforce student adherence to rules and to report unsafe and/or inappropriate conduct to school authorities. - a.
+Students may be assigned seats at a driver's or a school administrator's discretion. - b.
+Students who violate bus expectations or behave in a manner that disrupts the ride will be reported to the school administration. - c.
+Consequences for inappropriate behavior may be issued to a student on a case-by-case basis, up to and including suspension from the bus. - d.
+Students suspended from the bus without alternate transportation, shall have the opportunity to make up work for equivalent academic credit. - e.
+It is the responsibility of the student's parent or guardian to notify school officials if the student lacks alternate transportation. - 3.
+Each student must ride their assigned bus.
+Students requesting to ride another student's bus must submit signed notes from each of the student's parents/guardians to the school office.
+If approved by the school's office staff, the notes must be provided to the driver of the bus. - 4.
+Parents/Guardians should ensure students know and understand the expectations of safe conduct on the bus. - 5.
 Students may also be subject to video and audio recordings while on the bus.